DVSwitch/USRP_Client/README.md

     Edit pyUC.ini

-- Linux (Tested on a Raspberry Pi running Buster)
+- Linux (Tested on a Raspberry Pi running Buster and Linux Mint 19)

     Open a command prompt